dmjio/s3-signer/README.md

 s3-signer
 ======
 s3-signer is intended to be an aid in building secure cloud-based services with AWS.
-This library generates cryptographically secure URL's that expire at a user-defined interval.
-These URLs can be used to offload the process of uploading an downloading large files, freeing your webserver to focus on other things.
+This library generates cryptographically secure URLs that expire at a user-defined interval.
+These URLs can be used to offload the process of uploading and downloading large files, freeing your webserver to focus on other things.

 ### Features